Philippe Augé re-elected President of the University of Montpellier

 Philippe Augé, 54, is a professor of public law specializing in tax law and public finance.
 Elected President of the University of Montpellier in 2015 and re-elected in 2019, he was previously President of the University of Montpellier 1 since 2009.

-After leading the merger of two universities in 2015 to create the University of Montpellier, he worked to ensure that the University of Montpellier obtained the label as an I-SITE with the project "Montpellier University of Excellence" with 15 partners present on the territory.
-Recently, it was awarded the University Innovation Pole label and won the call for projects of the "ExcellenceS" investment programme.
+After spearheading the merger of two universities in 2015 to create the University of Montpellier, he worked to ensure that the University of Montpellier obtained I-SITE accreditation with the "Montpellier Université d'Excellence" project, with 15 partners across the region.
+Recently, it was awarded the Pôle Universitaire d'Innovation label, and was also a winner of the "ExcellenceS" call for projects under the Programme d'Investissements d'Avenir.

 At the same meeting, Bruno Fabre, Professor of Management Sciences, was re-elected Vice-Chairman of the Board of Directors (31 votes out of 36), a position he held during the previous two terms since the 2015 merger.
 The other Vice-Chairmen and Vice-Chairwomen will be elected, on the proposal of the Chairman, during the first half of January 2022.